Burgerlib Python

 ◆ clean_files()

-def burger.fileutils.clean_files ( path,
+burger.fileutils.clean_files ( path,

 name_list,

-recursive = False
+recursive = False,

 Recursively clean files with a filename list.